-Click "WordPress", then in the pop-up, select your domain.
-I'd recommend leaving the option "Deluxe Install" checked and unchecking the option "Install WP Website Builder".
+Click "Learn More & Install".
+Then, choose your domain from the "Install to" dropdown unless it's already selected.
+I'd recommend leaving the option "Deluxe Install" checked and unchecking the option "Install WP Website

+Builder".
 (The latter is a recent addition to Dreamhost's options, and I've not included it in these instructions as other hosts won't all offer it.)

-Click the "Install it for me now!" button.
+Finally, click the "Install it for me now!" button.